Democracy & Elections Executive Branch

 In late December 2023, Law Forward and the fake electors reached a settlement.
 This includes an acknowledgment from each fake elector that Biden fairly won Wisconsin’s presidential election in 2020, a notification to the relevant government offices that the electoral certificates were fake, and a prospective ban on each elector from serving as a presidential elector in 2024 and any other election with Trump on the ballot.
 The fake electors, however, were not required to admit wrongdoing or pay any of the $2.4 million in punitive damages sought by Law Forward.

-Two months later, Law Forward reached a second settlement with the remaining defendants, Chesebro and Troupis.
-Under the settlement, both defendants admit that their conduct was an improper attempt to overturn the legitimate 2020 presidential election results in Wisconsin and that they will refrain from participation in election certification and selection of electors “unless certified as the persons elected as presidential electors under state law.”
+Two months later, Law Forward reached settlements with the remaining defendants, Chesebro and Troupis.
+Under the terms of the settlements, both defendants agreed to refrain from participation in election certification and selection of electors “unless certified as the persons elected as presidential electors under state law,” but were not required to admit liability.
 The settlement also required the individuals to release a large tranche of previously unseen communications among Chesebro, Troupis, Trump campaign officials, and Wisconsin Republicans.
 The newly released documents provide a window into the Trump campaign’s efforts to manufacture legitimacy for the president’s baseless claims of election fraud and show in great detail the extensive role that Chesebro and Troupis played in the fake electors scheme in Wisconsin and elsewhere.

 December also saw the first stirrings of a possible state criminal investigation against the fake electors.
 That month, CNN reported that Chesebro was cooperating with state-level investigations in Wisconsin as well as Michigan, Nevada, and Arizona.
 Chesebro’s cooperation, the network wrote, represented “the first indication the state attorney general’s office has launched its own investigation into the false slates of pro-Trump electors.”
 No other details have yet been reported.